18F/handbook/_pages/welcome-to-TTS/classes/olu.md

 - mandatory
 ---

 The GSA [Online University (OLU)](https://gsaolu.gsa.gov/) is the home for mandatory trainings for federal employees.
+Time spent taking OLU trainings should be coded as `671 - 18F / FY18 Training and Conferences` in [Tock](/tock).

 ## <a id="online-university">Online University (OLU)</a>